nisanthchunduru/shyftplan-ruby/README.md

 # shyftplan-ruby

-Ruby gem for Shyftplan's REST API https://github.com/shyftplan/api-documentation
+Ruby gem for Shyftplan's REST & GraphQL APIs https://github.com/shyftplan/api-documentation

 Try the gem on repl.it https://replit.com/@nisanth074/tryshyftplanruby#main.rb If you run into a problem or have ideas for improvement, do open a GitHub issue or PR